SAL778/SIC-CoHive/docs/UserStories.md

 4. Admin's profile displays the innovation center role.

 1.04 - User Profiles
-As a user, I want to upload text and files to a portfolio in my profile so that prospective employers will see my capabilities.
+As a user, I want to upload text and link to a portfolio in my profile, so that prospective employers will see my capabilities.

 Acceptance Tests

 1. User can successfully upload text to their portfolio.
-2. User can successfully upload files (e.g., documents, images) to their portfolio.
+2. User can successfully upload links to their portfolio.
 3. User can organize and manage items in their portfolio.
 4. User cannot upload files with invalid formats to their portfolio.

 1.05 - User Profiles
-As an admin, I want to have the ability to assign an "organization" role to an account, so that it can have access to extra features.
+As an admin, I want to have the ability to assign an "organization" role to an account, so that can have access to extra features.

 Acceptance Tests